-Deceased Case Management Services, LLC (DCM Services) is a third-party collection agency that focuses exclusively on collecting delinquent accounts from the estates of deceased debtors.
+Deceased Case Management Services, LLC or DCM Services is a third-party collection agency that focuses exclusively on collecting delinquent accounts from the estates of deceased debtors.
 DCM has received complaints from consumers alleging violations of the Fair Debt Collections Practices Act (FDCPA) such as failing to verify debts and harassment.
 If you have been contacted by DCM Services, make sure you know your rights before responding.

 Have questions?
 Call us now at 475-277-1600 for a Free Case Evaluation.